Troubleshooting Guide: Solving Common Diamond Polishing Issues

 How to fix granite that has darkened?

-Darkening in granite is caused by oil or moisture penetrating the stone through an inadequate or failed sealer.
-The stone's pores absorb the contaminant, which changes how light passes through the surface layer.
-Clean the affected area with a stone-safe degreaser and allow 24–48 hours to dry completely.
+Darkening is caused by oil or moisture penetrating through an inadequate sealer.
+Clean with a stone-safe degreaser and allow 24–48 hours to dry.
+If darkening persists, strip the old sealer, re-polish if needed, and apply fresh impregnating sealer.

 Does diamond polish remove scratches?

 Yes — diamond polishing pads remove scratches through progressive mechanical abrasion.
-The critical factor is selecting a starting grit coarse enough to cut below the deepest scratch present.
-Light surface scratches may only require starting at 400 grit; deep scratches that catch a fingernail require starting at 50–100 grit.
+Select a starting grit coarse enough to cut below the deepest scratch.
+Light scratches: start at 400 grit.
+Deep scratches that catch a fingernail: start at 50–100 grit.

 How to remove scratches from stone surfaces?